Locations:

 Taking care of yourself can help you avoid disruption to hypoglossal nerve function.
 These efforts include:

-• Following care instructions to slow the progression of chronic conditions such as ALS.
+• Following care instructions to slow the progression of chronic conditions, like ALS.

-• Living a healthy lifestyle to prevent stroke.
+• Living a lifestyle that’s healthy for you to help prevent stroke.

-• Maintaining a healthy weight to avoid sleep apnea or prevent it from worsening.
+• Maintaining a weight that’s healthy for you to help avoid sleep apnea or prevent it from worsening.

 • Quitting smoking if you use tobacco and limiting alcohol consumption.
-Both of these prevent head and neck cancer.
+Both of these can help prevent head and neck cancer.

 When should I call a healthcare provider about problems with my hypoglossal nerve?

-Call your healthcare provider if you experience issues on one or both sides of your tongue.
+Call a healthcare provider if you experience issues on one or both sides of your tongue.

 These may include: